Real Estate Appraiser E&O Insurance

 E&O Insurance – Insurance: Insights and Advice from the Inside

-David Brauner is Senior Broker at David Brauner Insurance Services/OREP.org and Editor of Working RE Magazine.
-He has been providing E&O insurance to appraisers and other real estate professionals for 20 years.
-In this interview, he provides insight and advice from the inside on rates, claims, disciplinary actions, coverage and more…Click to read the rest of this Real Estate Appraiser Insurance story
+David Brauner is the former Senior Broker at OREP Insurance Services/OREP.org and former Editor of Working RE magazine.
+OREP has been providing E&O insurance to appraisers and other real estate professionals for over 24 years.
+In this interview, David provides insight and advice from the inside on rates, claims, disciplinary actions, coverage and more…Click to read the rest of this Real Estate Appraiser Insurance story

 When Bad Things Happen to Good Appraisers